 THE HIGH-LEVEL PROCESS

-The high-level process is conceptually simple: Stand-up the new architecture, duplicate Satellite 5 objects and constructs to Satellite 6, migrate systems to the new platform, decommission and archive the Red Hat Satellite 5 architecture (tooling available).
+The high-level process is conceptually simple: Stand-up the new architecture, move Satellite 5 workloads to Satellite 6, alternatively migrate systems to the new platform, decommission and archive the Red Hat Satellite 5 architecture.

 Review the available resources (more listed, with links, below this outline)